wavycloud/pyboto3/README.md

 We need your help!
 The code needs work and testing to make it friendly with python 3 and other systems.
 Feel free to test, commit and push changes!

 # Issues
-The package have not been tested.
-Only code generation is tested. currently the generation is only tested on Windows 10 Python 2.7
+The package have not been tested on Python 2.7